Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: More simulation results

-The first case is an error of weight 7 as in Fig.~\ref{fig:surf_d7}\,(a).
-The error $X$ on qubit 4 anticommutes with stabilizer $Z_3Z_4Z_{10}Z_{11}$, so the corresponding syndrome bit is 1.
-Conventional BP$_4$ (parallel BP$_4$) cannot decide whether an error $X$ is on qubit 3 or qubit 4.
+The first example is an error of weight 7 as in Fig.~\ref{fig:surf_d7}\,(a).
+The error $X$ at qubit 4 anticommutes with stabilizer $Z_3Z_4Z_{10}Z_{11}$, so the corresponding syndrome bit is 1.
+Conventional BP$_4$ (parallel BP$_4$) cannot decide whether an error $X$ is at qubit 3 or qubit 4.
 To break this symmetry, possible methods include post-processes (random perturbation \cite{PC08}, OSD \cite{PK19,RWBC20}, etc) or pre-processes (like training \cite{TM17,KJ17,LP19,MKJ19}).
-On the other hand, using serial MBP$_4$ with $\alpha=0.65$ can make correct decision without additional processes.
-(It will decide an error $X$ at qubit 3.)
+On the other hand, using serial MBP$_4$ with $\alpha=0.65$ can quickly decide a degenerate error $X$ at qubit~3, without additional processes.

-Now we consider the complete error set on the surface code in Fig.~\ref{fig:surf_d7}\,(a).
+Now we consider the complete error set on the surface code Fig.~\ref{fig:surf_d7}\,(a).
 The update of the estimated error at each iteration is shown in Table~\ref{tbl:d7_degen1} for various combinations of BP decoding.
-It shows that parallel MBP$_4$ with $\alpha=0.65$ oscillates between two states.
-In this case, using a serial schedule (serial MBP$_4$ with $\alpha=0.65$) can soon make it converge.
+Conventional BP$_4$ (no matter parallel or serial) gets trapped in the same small-weight error Fig.~\ref{fig:surf_d7}\,(b).
+Normalized BP$_4$ with $\alpha=0.65$ (no matter parallel or serial) diverges.
+Parallel MBP$_4$ with $\alpha=0.65$ can approach the solution but oscillates.
+Serial MBP$_4$ with $\alpha=0.65$ effectively converges to a degenerate error Fig.~\ref{fig:surf_d7}\,(c).

-Parallel BP$_4$ traps around an error of smaller weight, as shown in Fig.~\ref{fig:surf_d7}\,(b) and Table~\ref{tbl:d7_degen1}.
-The reason that it is easy to trap near the origin is explained in Fig.~\ref{fig:BDD}.
-On the other hand, serial MBP$_4$ with $\alpha<1$ performs a fast asymmetric update with large step-size.
-It performs a very aggressive search without jumping wrongly (as shown in Table~\ref{tbl:d7_degen1}), and finally converges to a valid degenerate error, as shown in Fig.~\ref{fig:surf_d7}\,(c).
-The error in Fig.~\ref{fig:surf_d7}\,(c) is equivalent to the error in Fig.~\ref{fig:surf_d7}\,(a) up to three stabilizers $X_3X_4$, $Z_{15}Z_{16}Z_{22}Z_{23}$, and $X_{32}X_{33}X_{39}X_{40}$.
+The reason that BP$_4$ easily gets trapped around a small-weight error is explained in Sec.~\ref{sec:J_S}.
+Serial MBP$_4$ with $\alpha=0.65$ performs a fast asymmetric update with large step-size and fixed inhibition (with provides memory effects for convergence, cf.~Fig.~\ref{fig:chk_Y4_a15}).
+As shown in Table~\ref{tbl:d7_degen1}, it performs an aggressive search without jumping wrongly, and converges to a degenerate error Fig.~\ref{fig:surf_d7}\,(c), equivalent to the actual error Fig.~\ref{fig:surf_d7}\,(a) up to three stabilizers $X_3X_4$, $Z_{15}Z_{16}Z_{22}Z_{23}$, and $X_{32}X_{33}X_{39}X_{40}$.